csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-file-transfer.md

 1. Open a view to the Allas service in your browser using the cPouta WWW-interface: [https://pouta.csc.fi](https://pouta.csc.fi)
 2. Login with your CSC user account.
 3. From the upper left corner, you find a project selection pop-up menu.
-If you have several projects available, select one.
+If you have several projects available, select one that you use in this exercise.
-4. From the menu on left side of the interface, select: **Object Store -> Containers**
+4. From the menu on the left side of the interface, select: **Object Store -> Containers**

    💡 A "container" in cPouta WWW-interface is called a "bucket" in S3 protocol.